webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

 ![Settings dialog](/img/webiny-apps/page-builder/development/development/plugin-reference/editor/iframe/settings-dialog.png)

-> In order to add new fields to your settings dialog, you can add more `PbEditorPageElementAdvancedSettingsPlugin` repeat the same process we've just shown.
-This will allow you to create other plugins too.

-After saving the URL, the Bind component will bind the data to the state of our plugin so that the component on the render function will have access to the URL that the user provides, and it renders the IFrameEmbed component.
+After saving the URL, the `Bind` component will bind the data to the state of our plugin so that the component on the render function will have access to the URL that the user provides, and it renders the IFrameEmbed component.

 The IFrameEmbed component: